maoratar1/SLAM/README.md

 ~~Add explanation on camera matrices~~

-## Bundle Adjustment - A light touch
+## Bundle Adjustment - First glimpse
 As mentioned above, we are doing localization and mapping, localization is finding object's location in "world" ~~Explain about it~~ coordinates and mapping is creating some mapping of object's in the world.